Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 Taxpayers helped fund research for remdesivir and other potential vaccines and treatments, so Schakowsky added a line to the CARES Act to make sure drugmakers don't set exorbitant prices.

 "The line in the bill essentially said that any drug that was made with any money from taxpayers would have to have reasonable pricing," she said.
 But, she added, a problem arose when another line made its way into the final bill that undercut the pricing assurance.
-It reads: "the [Health and Human Services] Secretary shall not take actions that delay the development of such products."
+It reads: "The [Health and Human Services] Secretary shall not take actions that delay the development of such products."

-During a House Committee on Energy and Commerce hearing in February, Schakowsky asked HHS Secretary Alex Azar to promise that coronavirus treatments would be affordable for everyone.
-He declined, and told her, "we can't control that price because we need the private sector to invest."
-Azar is a former Eli Lilly & Co. executive.
+During a House Committee on Energy and Commerce hearing in February, Schakowsky asked Health and Human Services Secretary Alex Azar to promise that coronavirus treatments would be affordable for everyone.
+He declined, and told her, "We can't control that price because we need the private sector to invest."
+Azar is a former executive of pharmaceutical company Eli Lilly & Co.

 "It seems to me then that we are in a hostage situation if that's the view of the federal government and the people in charge," Schakowsky said.
 "If this is what they want to extract from consumers in order to cure it, it's immoral.
 And it will end in a lot of deaths because people won't be able to afford their drugs."